Krysta Ryzewski (ew6015)

 3031 F/AB and 1208 Old Main

-Historical and contemporary archaeology; landscape archaeology; urban archaeology; diaspora; colonialism; disasters and ecological stress; heritage management and public archaeology; materials science / archaeometry; digital humanities.
+Historical and contemporary archaeology; landscape archaeology; urban archaeology; diaspora; colonialism; social justice & inequality; disasters & ecological stress; heritage management; public archaeology; materials science / archaeometry; digital & spatial humanities.

 - Ph.D, Anthropology, Brown University, 2008